chloegerhardson/ansible_lab/README.md

 - `setup.yml` Gets imported to `site.yml` to install basic packages.
 - `motd.yml` Configures a message of the day (MOTD) banner for all nodes
 - `create_users.yml` Creates local users on each node
+- `sys_info.yml` Provides system information for each node
+- `deploy_homepage.yml` Deploys a basic Apache server and homepage.
+Visit the page by vagrant-ssh-ing into the `webserver` node and running `hostname -I` to get it's IP, and then visit `http://<webserver-ip>` to view the site's contents.

 Run any playbook with:
 ```bash